The knock on my door is so soft that I almost doubt I heard it.

 And the Blood Queen, ancient and terrible perfection, gasps.
 “She gave you that?”

 “I do not know what it is,” I try to say, though the words do not form properly with my mouth pulled back in a rictus.
 “Take it.
-In trade for life.”
+In trade for the child’s life.”

 She rips it from my fingers.